Advanced users with a strong understanding of HTML code can directly edit the source code of user module entries.

 Do not use external linked CSS files in your HTML code.
 If you want to use style sheets, they must appear in the <head> section of each individual entry.

 Note that you can switch between Design and Code modes on-the-fly.
-However, the Design editor will rewrite your HTML source code and change formatting to suit its own tastes!
+However, the Design editor will rewrite your HTML source code.

 Generally, the code editor should only be used to make minor tweaks or to insert elements not formally supported by the Design editor.
 Some users may also find editing code in a separate, dedicated HTML editor more convenient.
 You can easily paste in HTML code from other sources into the SwordSearcher code editor.